Binance Review 2023

 • Withdrawal fees.
 Binance charges withdrawal fees.
 They vary based on what you are withdrawing and the payment method that you're using.
 Crypto withdrawals will also incur network transaction fees, they are not paid for by Binance.

-• Kraken's maker fees: 0.1%*
+• Binance's maker fees: 0.1%*

-• Kraken's Taker fees: 0.1%*
+• Binance's Taker fees: 0.1%*

 Maker/taker fees are tiered.
 As you trade more and generate volume, they often fall.